 The customer buying process has changed dramatically since the birth of the internet.
 Access to information has transitioned the position of power from the seller to the buyer.

 By 2015, Forbes reported that 74% of B2B buyers were conducting more than half of their research online before making an offline purchase.
-The last 12 months has massively accelerated this trend.!!
+Recent years have seen this trend accelerate dramatically!!

 As buyers, we are far more informed about the product / service we want, forcing sellers to adopt a consultative sales approach – having to provide value in their service and really understanding their buyers’ needs.

 This had an incredibly positive impact on the relationship between buyer and seller.
 Companies and salespeople have had to adapt; many are still going through this adjustment.

 The COVID pandemic has had a profound impact on how we shop and buy our products and services, with most of us experiencing some level of online or remote purchases.
 A real element of comparison is emerging: the customer buying experience.

 There is a huge increase in consumer expectations expecting a more sophisticated and personalized sales experience.